Reserve Bank of India

 II.
 Rupee interest rate derivatives transactions of FPIs related to the market-maker covered under para 7 above shall be exempted from the requirement in para 8(a)(ii)(I) above.

-iii.
-OIS transactions by non-residents for purposes other than hedging interest rate risk shall be subject to an overall limit, as specified below:
+(c) OIS transactions, including transactions in FCS-OIS, by non-residents with market-makers for purposes other than hedging interest rate risk shall be subject to an overall limit, as specified below:

-I. The Price Value of a Basis Point (PVBP) of all outstanding OIS positions undertaken by all non-residents shall not exceed the amount of INR 3.50 billion (PVBP cap).
+I. The Price Value of a Basis Point (PVBP) of all outstanding OIS positions, including FCS-OIS positions shall not exceed the amount of INR 350 crore (PVBP cap).

 Explanation – PVBP cap shall be calculated by making a gross addition, ignoring mathematical signs, of the PVBP of each non-resident.

 II.
-Non-residents shall not undertake any further OIS transactions for purposes other than hedging after the PVBP cap is reached.
+Non-residents shall not undertake any further OIS / FCS-OIS transactions for purposes other than hedging after the PVBP cap is reached.

 9. A non-resident shall ensure that its interest rate derivative transactions conform to the provisions of Section 45(V) of the RBI Act, 1934, as well as applicable provisions of Foreign Exchange Management Act, 1999 and the rules, regulations and directions issued thereunder.